 Created by Charles Dow in 1896, the Dow Jones was the first index created in United States.
-Since this year, this index has made much improvement and now include 30 of the most powerful companies operating in the US.
-Among this select list of companies, there are giants such as Apple, Nike and Verizon.
-Furthermore, all the companies present in this index are listed on the New York Stock Exchange market.
+Since that year, this index made considerable improvement and now includes 30 of the most powerful companies operating in the US.
+Among this select list of companies, there are giants such as Nike and Verizon.
+Furthermore, all the companies present in this index are listed on the New York Stock Exchange.

 - The S&P 500.

 S&P is the abbreviation for the Standards & the Poor index.
-Brought to the market in 1957 this index is used to evaluate the value of the 500 most performing companies listed on the Nasdaq or on the New York Stock Exchange market.
+Brought to the market in 1957 this index is used to evaluate the value of the 500 most performing companies listed on the New York Stock Exchange market.
 Unlike the Dow Jones industrial, the S&P 500 index has a different weighting methodology and constituency.
-Example of some companies which form part of the S&P 500: Alphabet Inc, Apple Inc, Facebook and Goldman Sachs Group.
+Example of some companies which form part of the S&P 500: Alphabet Incand Goldman Sachs Group.

 - The Nasdaq composite.

 Launched in 1971, the Nasdaq composite is now one of the most followed indices of United States.
 The Nasdaq composite is the only index which is mainly composed of information technology firms.
-In addition, unlike the other indices, the Nasdaq composite also accept companies whose headquarters are not situated in the United States.
-The Nasdaq composite index is calculated throughout a whole trading day, this is why it is one of the most volatile indices.
-Example of some companies which form part of the Nasdaq composite index: Ebay, Netflix and Tesla Motors.
+In addition, unlike the other indices, the Nasdaq composite also accepts companies whose headquarters are not situated in the United States.
+The Nasdaq composite index is calculated throughout a whole trading day and this is why it is one of the most volatile indices.
+Examples of some companies which form part of the Nasdaq composite index: Ebay, Netflix and Tesla Motors.

 - The S&P/ASX 200.

 The ASX 200 is the index which represents the markets of Australia.
 Basically, this index was created for investors who had securities in the Australian markets and who were looking for ways to assess the performance of their investments.
 The main purpose of this index is to act as a barometer which measures market expectations.
-Example of some companies which form part of the S&P/ASX 200 index: Commonwealth Bank of Australia, Sydney Airport Forus and Woolworths Limited.
+Examples of some companies which form part of the S&P/ASX 200 index: Commonwealth Bank of Australia and Woolworths Limited.

 - The Nikkei 225.

-Known as the Japan’s Nikkei this asset is among the most respected and leading indices of Japan.
+Known as the Japan’s Nikkei this asset is among the most coveted and leading indices of Japan.
 Using the price weighted methodology, this index is made up of 225 of the most performing blue chip companies of Japan which are also listed on the Tokyo Stock Exchange.
-Example of some companies which form part of the Nikkei 225: Toshiba Corp, Sony Corp and Canon Inc.
+Examples of some companies which form part of the Nikkei 225: Toshiba Corp, Sony Corp and Canon Inc.

 - The Hang Seng index.

 Composed of the 40 largest companies listed on the Hong Kong Exchange, the Hang Seng index is a subsidiary of the Hang Seng Bank since 1969.
-Furthermore, this index is used as an indicator of the performance of the economy of Hong Kong.
-Example of some companies which form part of the Hang Seng index: HSBC Holdings PLC, Bank of China Ltd and Wharf Holdings Ltd/The
+Furthermore, this index is used as an indicator to gauge Hong Kong’s economic performance.
+Examples of some companies which form part of the Hang Seng index: HSBC Holdings PLC, and the Bank of China Ltd

 Factors impacting on indices

-- Quarterly earnings these are reports are released 4 times a year and illustrate the financial performance of several companies.
-If the report demonstrates that the net profit of Alphabet Inc has decreased compared to last year for example, it will impact on its shares which will at its turn impact on the S&P 500 index.
+- Quarterly earnings- these are reports are released 4 times a year and illustrate the financial performance of several companies.
+If the report demonstrates, for example, that the net profit of Alphabet Inc has decreased compared to last year, it will impact on its shares which will, in turn impact on the S&P 500 index.